apache/skywalking-website/content/blog/2021-07-12-500-contributors-mark/index.md

 From 2020, it has dominated the open source APM market in China, and expanded aggressively in North American, Euro and Asia's other countries.

-With over 6 years(2015-2021) development, driven the globale open source community, SkyWalking now provide full stack observability covering metrics, tracing and logging, plus event detector, which are built based on various native and ecosystem solution.
+With over 6 years(2015-2021) development, driven by the global open source community, SkyWalking now provides full stack observability covering metrics, tracing and logging, plus event detector, which are built based on various native and ecosystem solution.

 1. Language agents(Java, Dot Net, Golang, PHP, NodeJS, Python, C++, LUA) based in-process monitoring, are as powerful as commercial APM vendors' agents.
 Mostly auto-instrumentation, and good interactivity.
 2. Provide Service Mesh Observability, working closely with Envoy and Istio teams.